-If you cannot apply online, you can visit Blueschool House, customer services centre, Hereford where we will take a photo of you for your application and help you complete the form.
+If you cannot apply online, you can visit Blueschool House, Hereford where we will take a photo of you for your application and complete the form on your behalf.

 We provide an appointment only bus pass assistance service at Blueschool House:

 Appointments can be booked by calling 01432 260005.
 During the call you will be asked for the personal details we will require to complete your application.
 This will help us to check your evidence more quickly when you visit Blueschool House for your appointment.